WHY DO I NEED A PITCH?

-Crafting your elevator pitch is a fundamental part of being a dynamic therapist who effects change.
-The pitch synthesizes for you, the therapist, a sense of professional, philosophical, and ethical identity.
-For the potential client, your pitch extends credibility, in turn making the transition into initiating therapy and finding better mental health more accessible.
+Crafting your elevator pitch is a fundamental part of being a dynamic therapist who affects change.
+For the therapist, the pitch synthesizes a sense of professional, philosophical, and ethical identity.
+Your pitch extends credibility for your potential client, making the transition into initiating therapy easier.

-Naturally, taking time to create your brand identity via a pitch may seem as though it exists only for the sake of business.
-Consider, however, that being able to clearly and concisely articulate who you are and what you do empowers your clients to feel in control of making decisions regarding their mental healthcare needs.
+Naturally, taking time to create your brand pitch may seem as though it exists only for the sake of business.
+However, you are empowering your client to feel confident and in control of their decision when you are able to concisely articulate who you are and what you can do for them.

 WHAT GOES INTO A PITCH?

 Your pitch should include the following elements: